Robotic Grasping and Placement Controlled by EEG-Based Hybrid Visual and Motor Imagery: ONLINE DEMOSTRATION

 \newcolumntype{Y}{>{ \arraybackslash}X}

 \paragraph{\textbf{Robotic Grasping and System Reliability}}

 The average grasp query success rate was \textbf{76.11\%}, as shown in Table \ref{tab:grasp_success_rate}, which includes the success rates for different objects in the fruit catalogue.
 Specifically, apples and oranges had high success rates of \textbf{89.83\%} and \textbf{84.44\%}, respectively, while the success rate for bananas was comparatively lower at 55.84\%.
-These discrepancies can be attributed to small execution and pose estimation inaccuracies (e.g., the $\pm$2\% depth-related Z error of the RealSense D435 at a 2-meter range and slight deviations in 6D grasp pose computation), and elongated, non-uniform objects such as bananas are more sensitive to deviations.
-Despite these challenges, the system maintained a reasonable overall level of grasping performance.
+These discrepancies can be attributed to small execution and pose estimation inaccuracies (e.g., a depth-related Z error of about $\pm$2\% for the RealSense D435 at a 2\,m range, and slight deviations in 6D grasp pose computation).
+Elongated, non-uniform objects such as bananas are more sensitive to such deviations.
+Despite these challenges, the system maintained a reasonable grasping performance overall.